7 OBVIOUS BEGINNER MISTAKES IN YOUR VIDEO GAME HUD

 But regardless of what medium, platform, style or age your are designing in, remember this axiom above all others: always work backwards.
 See your product with crystalline clarity in the context that it will be used – and see if that doesn’t change everything.
 And if not – you can always make a second HUD.

-WANT TO BECOME A UI ARTIST IN THE VIDEO GAME INDUSTRY?
-TAKE MY 1 ON 1 GAME UI DESIGN COURSE AND LEARN FROM A REAL ART DIRECTOR REMOTELY!
+BECOME A UI ARTIST IN THE VIDEO GAME INDUSTRY IN MY PRIVATE 1 ON 1 MENTORSHIP PROGRAM!

 THE GAME UI UX DESIGN NEXUS